 Q: Are 3D printers for miniatures worth buying?

 Absolutely.
 Each of our top picks is a quality machine, and while you might start out looking for the best 3D printer for miniatures, don’t forget that any of these devices can produce a whole range of other 3D models and components too.

-It isn’t easy picking a single best 3D printer for miniatures, and in truth, each of our picks has its advantages.
+It isn’t easy picking the best 3D printer for miniatures, and in truth, each of our picks has its advantages.
 The Anycubic Photon Mono 4K takes the top award because it offers a combination of performance and value that are hard to beat.
 There are faster machines and there are machines that can produce more detail, but each is more expensive, and for many miniaturists the gains may not be worth the extra cost.